mozilla-iam/cis/docs/Profiles.md

 **Rules** to follow when modifying this structure are outlined below:

+#### Signature field

 The *signature* field is used to certify the attribute has been verified by a publisher, and potentially additional sources such as users (humans).
 This allows for performing out-of-band signatures and verifications that the IAM systems cannot interfere with.
 No automated IAM system may hold the private signing keys for `additional` signatures.

-- JWT and PGP are supported, with various algorithms
+- JWT and PGP are supported, with various algorithms (see schema for allowed algorithms).
-- The publisher signature is always required
+- The publisher signature is always required.
+The publisher identity is stored in `metadata.publisher_authority`.
-- The additional signatures may be added by any publisher
+- The additional signatures may be added by any publisher, and is generally used for user-supplied signatures.
 - The data that is signed are the contents of the structure the field `signature` is in, minus the `signature` structure itself.
-E.g. below: `dummy_attribute` *minus* "signature" would be the object to sign.
+E.g. below: `dummy_attribute.*` *minus* `dummy_attribute.signature.*` would be the object to sign.
-- The signed object data is serialized by alpha-numerical order.
+- The signed object data is serialized by alpha-numerical order (`javascript: JSON.stringify(x)` or `python: json.dumps(x, separators=(',',':'))` for example).

+#### Metadata field

 The *metadata* field contains additional information about the attribute, which allows the IAM systems to understand whom may have access to this attribute for example.